 Ford’s all-American good looks landed him a steady modeling gig in his 20s, and his resume actually includes a (portrait, uncredited) cover of Cosmopolitan Magazine.
 It was on a modeling job that Ford met his wife, Betty, who was a glamour girl herself and a divorcee to boot.

 During WWII, Ford was a highly decorated sailor in the U.S. Navy.

-When Ford came to national prominence some three decades later, none of these things would be apparent, except for the college gridiron career, about which Lyndon Johnson said, “he played too much football without a helmet.”
+When Ford came to national prominence some three decades later, none of these things would be apparent, except for the college gridiron career, about which Lyndon Johnson noted, “he played too much football without a helmet.”

 That was the Gerald Ford we knew.

 A nice guy, an honest guy, an uncomplicated guy.
 This might have something to do with why Gerald Ford was never elected to the presidency or vice-presidency.

 Even notorious misanthrope Dick Nixon liked Gerald Ford.
 Nixon remembered Ford as one of the few people who was nice to him when they were both congressmen in the late ’40s and then again after 1962, when Nixon was at his political nadir and feeling the most sorry for himself.